County Limerick Ireland · Co. Limerick · Kilbeheny Save · Share

 Jun-Aug

-The best visibility and longest evenings, but mist descends fast and without warning.
-The exposed summit plateau becomes disorienting.
+Best evenings and longest light, but Galtee mist descends fast and without warning and the open plateau becomes disorienting.
+Watch the forecast.

 ◐ Mind yourself